security-force-monitor/research-handbook/source/how-dates-work.rst

     ``Xavier Johnson`` as part of ``9 Battalion`` with ``posting:roles:assertion`` of ``Commander`` would have a ``first_precise:range`` of ``2005-06-01`` and ``last_precise:range`` of ``2005-06-03``, as well as a ``first_imprecise:range`` of ``2005-05-01`` and ``last_imprecise:range`` of ``2005-05-31``.
 The ``starting:range`` would have a value of ``Y`` and ``ending:range`` a value of ``N``.

-.. admonition:: Example

-    A citation published on 2019-06-30 states: "Police from Central Police Station arrested the suspect in North District yesterday.
-Speaking to reporters the commander of Central Police Station, Julian Black, said officers uncovered multiple weapons in the suspect's home."
-These two setences contain multiple time-bound claims.
-The citation clearly identifies that the operation in North District occurred "yesterday" which would be ``2019-06-29`` as that is the day before the date of publication of the citation.
-All other claims should be understood to be tied to the date of publication, as there is no other indication they occurred at any other time.
-As a result, for the ``unit`` of ``Central Police Station`` it has a ``first_precise:range`` of ``2019-06-29``, "yesterday" from the date of publication of the citation, and ``last_precise:range`` of ``2019-06-30``.
-The ``positioning`` for ``Central Police Station`` with an ``aoo`` of ``North District`` is ``first_precise:range`` of ``2019-06-29`` and ``last_precise:range`` also of ``2019-06-29``, "yesterday" from the date of publication of the citation.
-The ``person`` of ``Julian Black`` has ``first_precise:range`` of ``2019-06-30`` and ``last_precise:range`` also of ``2019-06-30``.
-His ``posting`` to ``Central Police Station`` also has a ``first_precise:range`` of ``2019-06-30`` and ``last_precise:range`` also of ``2019-06-30``, the date of publication of the citation.
-There is no indication from the citation that ``Julian Black`` had his ``posting`` "yesterday" when the operation occurred.

-In a single claim any precise ranges should be contained within the imprecise range.

-Example imprecise/precise - Before commanding the 1st Battalion he served in various positions including: chief of staff of the 3rd Brigade, operations commander for the 3rd Battalion and deputy commander of the 10th Regiment.
-From June 5th 2012 to April 19th 2015 he was commander of the 1st Battalion.
-Afterwards he served in variety of positions: head of the Officer Training School, deputy commander of the 4th Brigade, and section coordinator for Operation Enforcement.
-He retired from the army in 2019.

 .. note::

    Our article :ref:`Fragmentation in timelines` provides extended guidance to help researchers decisions about whether a timeline is continuous or not.